35+ Calcium Rich Foods Your Child Should Try

 June 23, 2021

-Do kids really need that much calcium and wouldn’t they get enough from a balanced diet with lots of veggies rich in calcium?
+Do kids really need that much calcium?
+Can they get enough from a balanced diet with lots of veggies rich in calcium?
+Oh so many questions!
+Let me say this loud and clear: I believe calcium-rich foods are required – even essential – in a child’s diet, no matter their age.

-Those little bones are growing and bone-building nutrients are essential to this process.
+Those bones are growing and a good source of calcium is essential to this process.

-In this article, you’ll learn why kids need calcium, the foods rich in calcium for kids, how much calcium is in milk, and how you can ensure your child gets enough.
+In this article, you’ll learn why kids need calcium, the foods rich in calcium for kids, and how you can ensure your child gets good sources of calcium.

 How Much Calcium Do Children Need?

-The Dietary Reference Intake (DRI) for calcium in children according to the National Institutes of Health (NIH) is as follows:
+The Dietary Reference Intake (DRI) (or the recommended amount) for children according to the National Institutes of Health (NIH) for calcium intake is as follows:

 Kids and teens aged 9-18 years need 1,300 milligrams per day

-Even when we look at intake from both food and supplements, teen girls in particular, still fall short.
+Even when we look at intake from both food and calcium supplements, teen girls, in particular, still fall short in getting what they need.

-Dairy foods such as milk and yogurt are excellent sources of calcium but there’s a variety of other calcium-containing foods.
+Dairy foods such as milk and yogurt are excellent sources but there’s a variety of other calcium-containing foods, too.
+Soy milk is rich in calcium and so are some vegetables, although, because these are plant-based foods, the absorption of calcium is less efficient than with animal foods.

 Do kids really need calcium foods like milk?